 Pop art either side of the Atlantic; America viewed from within, and from afar

-Like most artistic movements Pop Art gradually evolved from thoughts and ideas by many artists and precursor artistic movements.
-American artists moved from the “looseness” and personalised symbolism of Abstract Expressionism, for far more accessible and universal cultural touchstones, creating a fresh and youthful optimism as 50s consumer culture replaced the horrors of war.
+Like most artistic movements pop art gradually evolved from thoughts and ideas by many artists and precursor artistic movements.
+American artists moved from the “looseness” and personalised symbolism of abstract expressionism, to far more accessible and universal cultural touchstones, creating a fresh and youthful optimism as 50s consumer culture replaced the horrors of war.

 British artists were equally fascinated by the emerging mass-produced popular symbolism in areas like advertising; it’s simplification sharing much with propaganda, but pushing a narrative seeming to improve the prosperity of American society.
-There was power and manipulation at work, but paradoxes too, and British Pop Art prints and collages often explored those dynamics; observations on American society from afar.
+There was power and manipulation at work, but paradoxes too, and the pop art prints and collages coming out of swinging London often explored those dynamics; observations on American society from afar.

 Lichtenstein looked to comic books and newsprint, painting with thick black lines, blocks of colour and Ben-Day dots to imitate their look and style.
 His dramatic compositions and fractions of romance-comic melodrama storylines had widespread appeal to popular taste; here was work not just fascinated by, or critiquing of pop culture, this was pop culture.
 And Warhol would take things a step further; why paint things to look like they were printed, when you could just print them?